hodsong/25_3/README.md

 ## MODEL
 A summary of the model you’re using and why you chose it.

+Based on learning outcome 'LO 1:optimise an existing code base' listed in 25-3 the model will be based on optimising the code in python notebook eda-fe-modeltraining-loan-dataset-rural-india.ipynb (AASHISH JAISWAL)

 Model Card : https://github.com/hodsong/25_3/blob/main/model_card.md

 ## HYPERPARAMETER OPTIMSATION
 Description of which hyperparameters you have and how you chose to optimise them.

 ## RESULTS
 A summary of your results and what you can learn from your model